Becoming A Cable Technician

 Most cable technicians start their careers as cable television installers.
 Cable installers typically deal with the initial setup of cable systems in homes and offices, while cable technicians do installations as well as repairs.
 Installers gain valuable experience working with cable equipment and interacting with customers.
 They may also perform minor troubleshooting, which is also good preparation for a cable technician role.
 After a few years on the job, installers may advance to cable technician positions.

-Step 3: Earn Certification
+Step 3: Earn Certification to Advance Your Career

 Voluntary certification for cable television technicians is available from several organizations.
 The National Joint Apprenticeship and Training Committee offers certification for telecommunications technicians in a variety of specialty areas.
 To earn the cable splicing certification, individuals need to meet work experience requirements and pass written and practical exams.
 The Fiber Optic Association also offers various certification programs.